twitchard/twitchard.github.io/README.md

 You know how I feel about using the word in such a way.

 > Sorry, sorry!
 I know 'dick' refers to individuals of the highest nobility and grace.
-It was wrong of me to demean as I did.
+It was wrong of me to demean that proud name, as I did.

 Apology accepted.
 ```